About Our School

 - Talent Show

-Faith plays a fundamental role at St. Stephen.
-Students have the opportunity to experience their faith in many ways.
-In fact, each day begins with a student-led prayer.
-Students learn and recite the prayers of Mass, the prayers of the Saints and explore personal prayer.
-In addition, Catholic doctrine, history and traditions are taught as part of our core curriculum.
+Faith plays a fundamental role at St. Stephen and students have the opportunity to grow in their faith in many ways.
+In fact, each day begins and ends with prayer and student led devotions.
+Students learn and recite the prayers of Mass from early on, and learn about the Saints, Catholic doctrine, its rich history and faith traditions.

 - All School Advent Prayer